awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.md

-# Capturing Table Activity with DynamoDB Streams<a name="Streams"></a>
+# Change Data Capture for DynamoDB Streams<a name="Streams"></a>

-Many applications can benefit from the ability to capture changes to items stored in a DynamoDB table, at the point in time when such changes occur\.
-The following are some example use cases:
-+ An application in one AWS Region modifies the data in a DynamoDB table\.
-A second application in another Region reads these data modifications and writes the data to another table, creating a replica that stays in sync with the original table\.
-+ A popular mobile app modifies data in a DynamoDB table, at the rate of thousands of updates per second\.
-Another application captures and stores data about these updates, providing near\-real\-time usage metrics for the mobile app\.
-+ A global multi\-player game has a multi\-master topology, storing data in multiple AWS Regions\.
-Each master stays in sync by consuming and replaying the changes that occur in the remote Regions\.
-+ An application automatically sends notifications to the mobile devices of all friends in a group as soon as one friend uploads a new picture\.
-+ A new customer adds data to a DynamoDB table\.
-This event invokes another application that sends a welcome email to the new customer\.

-DynamoDB Streams enables solutions such as these, and many others\.
  DynamoDB Streams captures a time\-ordered sequence of item\-level modifications in any DynamoDB table and stores this information in a log for up to 24 hours\.
 Applications can access this log and view the data items as they appeared before and after they were modified, in near\-real time\.

  Encryption at rest encrypts the data in DynamoDB streams\.
 For more information, see [DynamoDB Encryption at Rest](EncryptionAtRest.md)\.